safepay/rainmachine-willyweather/README.md

 ## Installation
-Download the willyweather.py file from the repository using the RAW --> Save As function.
-Make sure it has the .py extension.
+Download the willyweather.py file from the repository.

 In the RainMachine UI, go to Settings --> Weather --> User uploaded.